What Part Of Speech Is Sing

 Different Forms of the Verb "Sing"

 Like many verbs, "sing" has different forms depending on the tense, person, and number.
-These forms allow us to express when the action took place and who or what performed the action.
+These forms make it possible to express when the action took place and who or what performed the action.
 Here's a breakdown:

 • Base Form: sing (used in the present tense with I, you, we, they; and as the infinitive form)